There can be Many Paths to Successful Donkey Training

 R+ training is based on the science of animal learning and behavior training.
 It is based on reward rather than pressure or punishment.

 This type of training gives your donkey something he wants when he produces the desired behavior.
 Such as treats, scratches or rest.
-This type of training can motivate your donkey to go above and beyond what he is asked with enthusiasm!
+This type of training can motivate a donkey to go above and beyond what I asked him with enthusiasm!
 Which is why it is so valuable in trick training and liberty training.
 Negative reinforcement typically only gets the minimum desired results.

 There are ways to teach a donkey with R+ and still have a well mannered non-dangerous companion.
 I have a video here starting a donkey in some R+ training.
 This donkey is well behaved around food and does not treat mug!

-This doesn’t mean you can never use other forms of training though.
+This doesn’t mean you can never use other forms of training, though.
 It can be one of the many tools in your training toolbox!
-Don’t forget to subscribe to my youtube channel for donkey training videos!
+Check out my Donkey Training Membership group for exclusive training videos.

 What is Negative Reinforcement?